Parker Roberts: Orlando Pride

 On August 26, 2021, Roberts signed for NWSL team Orlando Pride through the remainder of the 2021 season after Orlando traded a fourth-round 2022 NWSL Draft pick to Kansas City NWSL for her discovery rights.
 The move reunited her with former-Gators coach Becky Burleigh who had been appointed Orlando's interim head coach in July.
 She made her professional debut on September 11, 2021, as a stoppage time substitute for Marta in a 3–1 win over Racing Louisville FC.
 Roberts was waived at the end of the 2022 season having made six appearances for the club.

+Sporting JAX

+On June 3, 2025, Sporting JAX, of the USL Super League, announced they had signed Roberts to their inaugural roster.
+Signing with Sporting JAX once again reunited her with Becky Burleigh.
+On July 22, ahead of their first closed-door scrimmage against the Orlando Pride of the NWSL, head coach Stacey Balaam announced that Roberts had been named team vice-captain, with Sophie Jones serving as captain.

+In mid-August 2025, Roberts sustained a right ACL injury, ruling her out for most of the season.
+In an interview, she stated that she hopes to return to play later in the season.

 International career

 Roberts started representing the United States at under-20 level in 2014.
 In 2015 she was called up for the Four Nations Tournament and 10 Nations Tournament.
 She started in four of the five games at the 2015 CONCACAF Women's U-20 Championship including the final as the US beat Canada.
 The result also qualified the team for the 2016 FIFA U-20 Women's World Cup.
 Roberts was named to the final roster, traveling with the team to Papua New Guinea.
 She appeared in two group games against France and Ghana as the team reached the semi-finals.
 In 2017 and 2018, Roberts was called up to multiple under-23 squads.